luukfroling/Mechanica/content/special/ChX4_VelotransDoppler.md

 ---
 # Velocity Transformation & Doppler shift

-Imagine we have two space ships moving each with a speed of $\frac{3}{4}c$ as shown below.
-What is the speed that either the red or yellow space ships sees for the other spaceship speed?
+Imagine we have two spaceships moving each with a speed of $\frac{3}{4}c$ as shown below.
+What is the speed that either the red or yellow spaceships sees for the other spaceship speed?

-We should, first of all realize, that the information regarding the velocity of the two space ships is given by an observer $S$ who is neither in the red nor the yellow ship.
+We should, first of all realize, that the information regarding the velocity of the two spaceships is given by an observer $S$ who is neither in the red nor the yellow ship.
 We need to transform this information to an observer in the red or in the yellow ship.

 ```{figure} ../images/chx4_addvel.svg